 \subsection{Accuracy vs. temporal mismatch}

 Previous work has stressed the importance of using a crop mask with the same (or as close as possible to the same) year as the downstream analysis, e.g., when assessing in-season crop conditions.\cite{whitcraft2019no} Figure \ref{fig:perf-vs-temp-mismatch} plots each metric against the temporal mismatch (number of years difference) between the reference data year and the map year (calculated as the absolute difference between the map year and the reference data year).
-We find a weak to moderate negative correlation between accuracy, F1, precision, and temporal mismatch (R$^2$ of -0.40, -0.19, and -0.31, respectively), indicating that higher performance somewhat correlates with closer temporal matching.
-We found no correlation (R$^2$ of 0.07) between recall (producer's accuracy) and temporal mismatch.
+We found a weak to moderate negative correlation between accuracy, F1, precision, and temporal mismatch (R$^2$ of -0.42, -0.18, and -0.32, respectively), indicating that higher performance somewhat correlates with closer temporal matching.
+We found no correlation (R$^2$ of 0.05) between recall (producer's accuracy) and temporal mismatch.

 As in the case of spatial resolution, it is important to consider the effect of outliers in this assessment.
 The nominal year for the GlobCover map is 2009 and is an outlier among the map years, which otherwise range from 2017 to 2020.
-When GlobCover is excluded, the correlation between temporal mismatch and each metric is R$^2$ of -0.22 for accuracy, 0.01 for F1, -0.24 for precision, and 0.24 for recall.
-In other words, for maps within 5 years of the reference data year, the correlation becomes weaker between temporal mismatch and accuracy, F1, and precision; however, there is also a weak positive correlation between temporal mismatch and recall.
-These results suggest that maps within a few years of reference/analysis year may be sufficient, and an exact temporal match may not be needed for all analyses, though the importance of temporal matching between map year and reference/analysis year will depend on the intended use of the map.
+When GlobCover is excluded, the R$^2$ between temporal mismatch and each metric is -0.22 for accuracy, 0.06 for F1, -0.22 for precision, and 0.30 for recall.
+In other words, for maps within 5 years of the reference data year, there is a weaker negative correlation between temporal mismatch and accuracy, F1, and precision.
+However, there is also a weak positive correlation between temporal mismatch and recall.
+These results suggest that using maps within a few years of the reference data or analysis year may be sufficient for most studies, and an exact temporal match may not be needed for all analyses.
+The importance of temporal matching between map year and reference/analysis year should depend on the intended use of the map.